-If you're in the market for the best VR headset then you've got plenty of choice, from the HTC Vive Pro 2 to the Oculus Quest 2.
-It's not always easy to figure out what the differences are between them, though, or exactly what you're getting in return for your money.
+The market has sky-rocketed in the last few years so you've got plenty to choose from, but it's not always easy to figure out what the differences are between them, though, or exactly what you're getting in return for your money.

 Some of the virtual reality headsets you'll come across are completely standalone, with everything they need built right in, while others require a wired or wireless connection to a PC or games console – this can limit your freedom to roam and increase the cost, but you usually get a better graphics experience as a result, because there's more processing power available to you.

 You can get a lot of top-quality, reliable devices for a significantly lower outlay than what these headsets have cost in the past.
 In terms of specs, look out for the size and the resolution of the display that's in front of your eyes, and extras like integrated audio.

 It's also worth checking out the game and app stores that these headsets have access to, which might help you make a decision on which is the best VR device for your needs.
 That said, a lot of the top virtual reality titles are now available across the board on multiple headsets, so maybe don't get too hung up on it.